vertfin/vf-snapshots/README.md

 ### verify

 Command confirms that there are recent snapshots for all volumes.
 'Recent' is presently hardcoded as 'within the past 24 hours.'
-The `verify` command takes an `--emails` option.
+The `verify` command takes an `--emails` option which will override the recipients specified in the configuration file.
+It also takes a `--no-emails` option to suppress email output.

 _example_: `vf-snapshots verify --verbose --emails=someone@soewhere.com,someoneelse@somewhereelse.com,noone@nowhere.com`